 The Expensify Card is an important element of our growth strategy, and we believe that, over time, the Expensify Card will be a prominent corporate card solution for SMBs in our core markets.
-We rely on a single third-party vendor, Marqeta, Inc. ("Marqeta"), for the Expensify Card, who also manages the relationship with the card's issuing bank, Sutton Bank, and the card network, Visa.
-In the year ended December 31, 2020 and the three months ended March 31, 2021, consideration from this vendor representing monetized Expensify Card activities reduced our cost of revenue by more than \$1.0 million and \$0.5 million, respectively.
-Our agreement with Marqeta has a three year term, expiring in June 2022 and automatically renews annually thereafter unless either party provides 90 days' notice prior to renewal.
-In addition to standard termination for cause provisions, either party can terminate without cause upon 180 days' notice, and under certain circumstances Marqeta may terminate with reduced or no notice, including if required to do so by the issuing bank or any regulator with jurisdiction over the issuing bank or Marqeta, or in the event of that we issue cards outside of approved use cases.
-In the event of termination or expiration of the agreement with Marqeta, we have the right to request Marqeta's assistance in transitioning to a new vendor, and during the transition period the agreement will continue on the same terms.
-If such transition is not successful, or if we otherwise lose our Expensify Card vendor, issuing bank or card network for any reason, we could experience service interruptions as well as delays and additional expenses, and we may be unable to replace these services on competitive terms, or at all, which could harm our business, results of operations, financial condition and growth prospects.
+We rely on a single third-party vendor, issuing bank and card network for the Expensify Card.
+In the year ended December 31, 2020, consideration from this vendor representing monetized Expensify Card activities reduced our cost of revenue by more than \$1.0 million.
+If we lose our Expensify Card vendor, issuing bank or card network for any reason, we could experience service interruptions as well as delays and additional expenses, and we may be unable to replace these services on competitive terms, or at all, which could harm our business, results of operations, financial condition and growth prospects.